Assiniboia: (Old) District of Assiniboia

 In 1869 Rupert's Land, including the District of Assiniboia, was transferred to Canada without consultation of the residents of the settlement.
-This, and the arrival of Canadian surveyors, led to the Red River Rebellion, in which a Provisional Government and Legislative Assembly of Assiniboia was established by Métis leader Louis Riel to negotiate the admission of the District as a province of Canada.
-The original proposal, which suggested that the new province consist of all of the fertile belt between Winnipeg and British Columbia, was rejected by the Canadian federal government as it conflicted with their plans to manage the settlement of the Northwest Territories directly.
-As a compromise, a small part of the district, consisting mainly of the settled areas, was admitted to Canada as the Province of Manitoba in 1870 though the federal government retained control of crown land and natural resources until 1930.
+This, and the arrival of Canadian surveyors, led to the Red River Rebellion, in which a provisional government and Legislative Assembly of Assiniboia was established by Métis leader Louis Riel to negotiate the admission of the district as a province of Canada.
+The original proposal, which suggested that the new province consist of all of the fertile belt between Winnipeg and British Columbia, was rejected by the Canadian government as it conflicted with their plans to manage the settlement of the North-West Territories directly.
+As a compromise, a small part of the district, consisting mainly of the settled areas, was admitted to Canada as the Province of Manitoba in 1870, though the federal government retained control of Crown land and natural resources until 1930.
 In some accounts of the history of Manitoba, the term Old Assiniboia is used to describe the pre-1870 settlement, though the terms Red River Colony, Red River Settlement and Selkirk Settlement are more common.

 District of Assiniboia

 The (Second) District of Assiniboia was later created (1882) as a regional administrative district of Canada's North-West Territories.
 Most of it was absorbed into the Province of Saskatchewan in 1905, except for the westernmost quarter, which became part of Alberta.

 The east boundary of the district coincided with the modern Manitoba–Saskatchewan boundary, the line between the 29th and 30th ranges west of the First Meridian of the Dominion Land Survey.
 This boundary has jogs at each correction line.
 Any roads built on this boundary are now designated Road 174 West under the Manitoba system or Range Road 1300 under the Saskatchewan system.

 The north boundary was the 9th Correction Line, approximately 52° north, now also designated Township Road 350.

 The west boundary was the line between the 10th and 11th ranges west of the Fourth Meridian.
 This line, now designated Range Road 110, has jogs at each correction line.
+The northwest corner of the Assiniboia District is commemorated by a cairn 10 km south of Coronation, Alberta.

 Between 1876 and 1883, Battleford (in the District of Saskatchewan) was the territorial capital of the North-West Territories.
-The territorial capital was moved to Regina, located in Assiniboia, in 1883, and on the formation of the province of Saskatchewan in 1905, Regina became the capital of the province.
+The territorial capital was moved to Regina, in Assiniboia, in 1883, and on the formation of the province of Saskatchewan in 1905, Regina became the capital of the province.
 Its location was chosen by Edgar Dewdney, the territorial lieutenant-governor.
 Dewdney had reserved for himself substantial land adjacent to the Canadian Pacific Railway line on the site of what became the town, and thereby considerably enriched himself.
 This was the occasion of a considerable scandal in the early days of the Territories.

 The District of Assiniboia survived in its original geographical configuration as the Anglican Diocese of Qu'Appelle until the 1970s when the portion of the diocese (and former District of Assiniboia) lying within the province of Alberta was ceded to the Diocese of Calgary.